 Take the Tokaido Shinkansen to Maibara (20 minutes from Kyoto).
-Then take the Hokuriku Line to Nagahama (about 15 minutes).
+Then take the Hokuriku Main Line to Nagahama (about 10 minutes).
 The shrine is about a 15-minute walk from Nagahama Station.

 Hachimangu and hikiyama

-For more than a thousand years, Nagahama Hachimangu Shrine has been the home of Nagahama's main deity, Hachimangu, the Shinto god of war.
+For almost a thousand years, Nagahama Hachimangu Shrine has been the home of Nagahama's main deity, Hachimangu, the Shinto god of war.
 The shrine, which is filled with famously stunning hydrangeas, houses important cultural properties.

 Visit during festival season

-It is worth a visit to see the temple, clap your hands, and ask the deity to grant a wish.
-But the temple is mostly known as the starting point for the annual Nagahama Hikiyama Festival in April (usually held around April 15).
+It is worth a visit to see the shrine, clap your hands, and ask the deity to grant a wish.
+But the shrine is mostly known as the starting point for the annual Nagahama Hikiyama Festival in April (usually held around April 15).